skorch-dev/skorch/examples/accelerate-multigpu/README.md

 ## `run-save-load.py`

 The context of this script is that there were issues with saving and loading when using `AccelerateMixin`.
 The provided script is to ensure that everything works as expected.
 Same as the first one, for a proper test, this script needs to run in a multi-GPU setting.
+For more information, check PR #1008.

 Run the scripts like this: